 China’s ecommerce sales totaled an estimated $2.8 trillion in 2022, more than double the US market.

 On the B2B front, manufacturing in APAC and China has undergone a renaissance.
 As a result, the B2B disparity is even clearer.
+If you're operating in this space you should learn more about b2b ecommerce trends to keep you ahead of the curve.

 Entering China—and to a lesser degree APAC as a whole—presents a handful of thorny challenges: